-In this context, emerging and persistent challenges faced by SIDS were highlighted, including the following:
+In this context, the following emerging and persistent challenges faced by SIDS were highlighted:

 - Heavy dependency on fossil fuels.
-While progress towards greater use of renewable energy is observed in the power sector, other end-use sectors remain heavily reliant on imported fossil fuels especially the transport sector. - High electricity tariffs, especially in the Pacific, where the average domestic electricity rates are significantly high compared to other regions. - Natural disasters, supply disruptions and inadequate infrastructure.
-Most SIDS are in regions that are prone to natural disasters such as hurricanes and earthquakes, which can severely impact the national economy and cause supply disruptions. - Limited access to affordable finance.
-As revealed by the results of the Quickscan analysis (see Figure 15), a major issue in SIDS is access to affordable finance to support renewable energy projects or invest in necessary upgrades to aging generation, transmission and distribution infrastructure.
-In several cases, local equity and government funding are insufficient to achieve the level of renewable energy deployment envisioned and often the framework to attract foreign investment into renewables is either not in place or is ineffective. - Weak institutional framework and limited capacity, for example to plan and operate systems with a high share of variable renewables such as solar PV and wind. - Limited access to energy and modern technology in some SIDS and significant related challenges in terms of health services, water and food security.
+While progress towards greater use of renewable energy is observed in the power sector, other end-use sectors remain heavily reliant on imported fossil fuels especially the transport sector. - High electricity tariffs.
+This is especially the case in the Pacific, where average domestic electricity rates are significantly higher compared to other regions. - Natural disasters, supply disruptions and inadequate infrastructure.
+Most SIDS are in regions prone to natural disasters like hurricanes and earthquakes, which can severely affect national economies and cause supply disruptions. - Limited access to affordable finance.
+As revealed by the results of IRENA's Quickscan analysis (see Figure 15), a major issue in SIDS is access to affordable finance, whether to support renewable energy projects or invest in necessary upgrades to aging generation, transmission and distribution infrastructure.
+In some cases, local equity and government funding are insufficient to achieve the level of renewable energy deployment envisioned, while the framework to attract foreign investment into renewables is often either lacking or ineffective. - Weak institutional framework and limited capacity.
+Institutions must be able for example to plan and operate systems with a high share of variable renewables such as solar PV and wind. - Limited access to energy and modern technology.
+Some SIDS lack adequate technology and face related challenges in terms of health services, water and food security.